-“The biggest factor for nickel, as you’ve seen, is the return or the growth of Chinese nickel pig iron output, which has been stagnant for the past couple of years, but we really have seen a strong uplift there, maybe up as much as 10 percent year-on-year,” Hamilton told INN.
+“The biggest factor for nickel, as you’ve seen, is the return or the growth of Chinese NPI output, which has been stagnant for the past couple of years, but we really have seen a strong uplift there, maybe up as much as 10 percent year-on-year,” Hamilton told INN.

-“The other thing I would say is the electric vehicle hype.
-I mean, for the longer-term trend, electric vehicles are still there.
+“The other thing I would say is the EV hype.
+I mean, for the longer-term trend, EVs are still there.
 For the battery raw materials, a lot of the hype has disappeared from the market at the present time.
 For nickel stainless steel demand, it still remains relatively strong.”

 A hot button issue in the nickel space last year was that of a supply deficit — as the EV market continued to make traction, demand grew while the mining space was often criticized for not doing enough to keep up on the supply side.